(Disclosure: Some of the links below may be affiliate links)

 When you place an order, the exchange may not fill it directly.
 For instance, you may have set a price that is not possible when you put the order.
 The order will remain active for a certain amount of time.
 There are two main durations for orders:

-- Day Order: The order is only valid on the day you create it.
+- Day Order: The order is only valid when you create it.
 If it is not filled by the end of the day, the order will get canceled automatically.

-- Good-Till-Cancel (GTC) Order: The order is valid for as long as it is not filled or canceled.
+- Good-Till-Cancel (GTC) Order: The order is valid for some duration if not filled or canceled.
 Most brokers set a limit of 90 days for these orders.

 There are also many other durations, such as a duration in minutes or until a specific date.
 However, these durations are less useful than the Day and GTC Orders.